dylancolin/ProcessManager/README.md

 Made in python for a college project.

 Features:
-Show running processes
+Show running processes,
-System statistics
+System statistics,
-Suspend,kill,terminate a process
+Suspend,kill,terminate a process,
 Straightforward interface